aaronc/fschema/README.md

 ensure that a value is not nil. *All other constraints will return *`nil`* when passed a *`nil`* value.

-### string?, number?, integer?, map?, vector?, seq?, keyword?, symbol?, set?, boolean?
+### string?, number?, integer?, map?, vector?, seq?, keyword?, symbol?, set?, coll?, list?, instance?, boolean?

 These constraints are available to validate the type of arguments.